 How timestamps work in Trint and how to adjust them

-All transcripts' timecodes will begin at 00:00:00.
+All batch/uploaded transcripts' timecodes will begin at 00:00:00, measuring from the first frames we detect.
 Trint will not pick up any embedded or built-in time code from your audio or video.

-If you don't have any speech at the beginning or the end of the audio or video, for example, if there is music, the transcript will start when the speech begins.
-Therefore the timecode will show at 00:00:00 when the speech starts, rather than when the audio or video has started.
+If you don't have any speech at the beginning of the audio or video, for example if there is music, the transcript will start when the speech begins.
+Therefore the timecode will show when the speech starts, rather than when the audio or video has started, and the value will be calculated from the time since the first frame (e.g. 00:00:05 if the first words were spoken 5 seconds into the start of the video).

 Can I adjust a timecode?

-You are able to move the timecode forwards but you cannot move it backwards.
+You are able to adjust the start time of your transcript by setting the timestamp of the first detected words.
 When you adjust the timecode, it will shift the entire transcript.
 You cannot assign specific timecodes to specific points of the transcript.

 -